 Known as the most comprehensive education benefits package, the GI Bill is an option for a more affordable (or depending on your time of service, no added expense) education.
 However, there are many misconceptions and ins & outs to the GI Bill benefit package.
-See yourself up for success by understanding the GI Bill through debunking these 8 misconceptions.
+Set yourself up for success by understanding the GI Bill through understanding these 8 misconceptions.

 Misconceptions about the GI Bill